bdrad/rad_word_appropriateness_checker/README.md

 ### error_generator.py

 A tool to generate error according to the methodology in our manuscript.
-To properly generate phonetically similar errors, you need to prepare your own vocabulary.
+To properly generate phonetically similar errors, you need to prepare your own vocabulary file.
+You can edit the method `_set_vocab()`to fit your vocab file into the algorithm.

 ### generate_error_corpus.py

-Run this script to generate corrupted corpus using our error_generator tool.
+Run this script to generate corrupted corpus using our `error_generator.py` tool.
 It will create a pickle file where each row contains the original and corrupted sentence, the changed index and words, and the oneshot vector.
 In the oneshot vector, `True` means the word at this position is changed while `False`  means it remains the same.

-The proportion of each error type is set according to the paper (Jama paper).
-You can change it by modifying the script.
+The input VOCAB_FILE should be either a csv or a txt file, being consistent with the vocab file in `error_generator.py` .
+The input CORPUS_FILE should be a plain text file, with one sentence per line.
+You can change the proportion of the error types by modifying the script.
 To run the script:

 ```python
 python generate_error_corpus.py \